 Freshwater prawns (Macrobrachium sp.), unlike yabbies, are not resistant to desiccation and therefore mostly inhabit permanent waterbodies (Williams 1980).
 Freshwater prawns tend to be more common in more permanent waterways, and feed on decaying organic matter (Gooderham & Tsyrlin 2002).
 Atyid shrimps are more tolerant of seasonal drying of creeks and rivers, breeding when creeks become a series of poorly connected pools (Gooderham & Tsyrlin 2002).
 However for the first months of their lives the shrimp have a planktonic stage (Gooderham & Tsyrlin 2002) and are therefore unable to survive complete drying of the pools at such time.
+Freshwater prawns and shrimps were not present at Kurrajong Gully, possibly due to the frequency of drying of this pool.

 The freshwater crab (Austrothelphusa sp., formerly Holthuisana sp.) is widespread throughout Australia and is well adapted to living in ephemeral streams (Jones & Morgan 1994).
+No freshwater crabs were captured during the survey of the study area, which was viewed as surprising.